 An Issuer might hire a public relations firm or other third party to promote the Issuer’s offering on the Platform – for example, by talking about the offering in our chat room.
 Or an employee or founder of the Issuer might do the same thing.
 In either case, the person doing the promoting must identify himself or herself on the Platform and disclose that he or she is engaged in promotional activity.
 In the case of a third party, the third party must also disclose that it is being paid for its promotional activity.

-The SEC recently proposed significant changes to Title III, including changes that would:
+The SEC adopted in November 2020 significant changes to Title III, including changes that now:

 - Allow accredited investors to invest any amount, with no limits.